tars/tars-cli/README.md

 * `-l`, `--livereload`, `--lr`: starts livereload in browser.
 * `-t`, `--tunnel`: initialization of project with sharing markup in outside Web.
 * `--ie8`: includes styles for ie8 in the build.
+* `--ie9`: includes styles for ie9 in the build.
+* `--ie`: includes styles for ie8 and ie9 in the build.
 * `--silent`: starts builder without interactive mode.
 * `--custom-flags`: allows you to use custom flags with dev-team command.
 An example of use is described below.
 In interactive mode the flags are listed by the space without quotes and commas. **Attention, this flag with url have to be the last!**